Am I Making My Diabetic Neuropathy Worse?

 You don’t get enough exercise.

-Regular exercise and activity is one of the best ways to control blood sugar, improve circulation (and thus the flow of nutrients) to the feet, combat obesity and high blood pressure—in other words, it powerfully counteracts most of the most significant diabetic neuropathy risk factors.
+Regular exercise is one of the best ways to control blood sugar, improve circulation to the feet, combat obesity and high blood pressure—in other words, it powerfully counteracts some of the most significant diabetic neuropathy risk factors.

 But there’s a bit of a built-in negative feedback loop in regard to exercise and diabetic neuropathy.

 In short, the worse your neuropathy symptoms are—and the more risk factors you have—the harder it is to exercise safely.
 For example, if you have no sensation in your feet, muscle weakness, brittle bones, etc., your risk of injuring yourself during activity is much higher.

 This creates a vicious cycle where you’re too afraid to exercise, which makes your neuropathy worse, which makes it even harder to exercise safely, and so on.